denglert/python-sandbox/README.md

+A sandbox repo for:
-Sandbox repo for trying out python features.
+- trying out python features and libraries
+- following through programming courses and books.